Guidelines for In-Person Events and Meetings

 - Either the primary or secondary advisor for a student organization must be present at all in-person events and is responsible, along with the event organizer, for being knowledgeable regarding the plan for the event and ensuring that the event adheres to these and other applicable guidelines.
 The advisor may serve as the event organizer, at the option of the student organization.

 - Student organizations may invite non-ASU affiliated guest speakers to events.
 Events with non-ASU affiliated guest speakers must also complete the Special Event registry process to provide information about their event.
-Invited guest speakers must comply with ASU public health guidelines, such as mask-wearing and social distancing, at all times while on campus.
+Invited guest speakers are required to comply with face coverings, and social distancing if required by university guidelines at all times while on campus.